You want smart political talk without the meltdowns?

 Do I need to say more?

-Romney wants to let the he said the first hundred days, he's gonna let the big banks once again write their own rules.
+Romney wants to let the, he said the first hundred days, he's going to let the big banks once again write their own rules.

-The Republicans know that theirs is the wrong agenda for African Americans.
+The Republicans know that there is the wrong agenda for African Americans.

 That's why they don't even want to count you in the census.